farisdurrani/sentiment-search/README.md

 - `/api/getPlatformFrequencies`:
   Given filter parameters, return the count and mean sentiment of posts on each platform

+# Next Steps
+Our project could be improved in the future by making it update in real time as people post to the sites that we have analyzed.
+Another limitation to achieving this is the speed at which we wanted the tool to update.
+Our method of collecting the bag of words for the bubble chart is inefficient compared to perhaps using a vectorized approach.

 # Authors

 1. Faris Durrani [@farisdurrani](https://github.com/farisdurrani)